msr1k/git-wire/README.md

-    "rev": "revision (commit hash or branch name or tag name)", "src": "source directory of the target repository", "dst": "directory where to put the `src` on this repositry", "mtd": "shallow/partial"
+    "rev": "revision (commit hash or branch name or tag name)", "src": "source directory of the target repository", "dst": "directory where to put the `src` on this repositry", "mtd": "shallow/shallow_no_sparse/partial"
   },
   ...
 ]
 ```

+### About checkout methods

+#### shallow (default)
+This method gets all the files under a specified `src` at once from specified `rev`.
+In almost all cases, it will be the best choice.

+If you omit `"mtd"` key, `"shallow"` method will be used automatically.

+#### shallow_no_sparse
-Where `"shallow"` is default behavior, it gets all the files in specified `rev` at once,
+`"shallow"` gets all the files managed by that repository at once from specified `rev`,
-it inherently requires more memory and temporary storage than `"partial"`,
+it inherently requires more memory and temporary storage than `"shallow"` and `"partial"`,
-but it might be faster if there are many files to `sync`.
+but it must be faster than `"partial"` if there are many files to `sync`.
+(It must not faster than `"shallow"`.)

+I assume that it is the alternative method when you face some problems by using `"shallow"`.

+#### partial (not recommended)
-While `"partial"` only gets files under a specified directory.
+`"partial"` gets all the files under a specified directory ONE BY ONE.
-It is sperior than `"shallow"` in terms of memory and temporary storage consumption,
-but since it performs downloading for each file one by one (it is mere git command behavior),
+Since it performs downloading for each file respectively (it is mere git command behavior),
-it could take much time particularly as the number of files grows.
+it could be significantly slow as the number of files grows.
 (In the worst case, you might get an error)

-If you `sync` only small number of files of hugely large repository, `"partial"` could be better choice,
-but, if it's not, `"shallow"` is more appropriate in many cases,
-though it varies depending on the target repository to sync.
+There is a faint chance that it might be sperior than `"shallow"` in terms of memory consumption.
+But basically it seems no motivation to use this method.

 Commands
 --------